 Louis Hernandez was born and raised in New York City and spent much of his life working as a guidance counselor and special education teacher.
 He utilized self-contained bicycle touring as a therapeutic and educational tool with inner-city, at-risk youth for over 30 years, and his favorite tour experience was the first time he led adjudicated inner-city youth on a self-contained tour of Massachusetts and Cape Cod.
 He still works as an adjunct assistant professor and Outward Bound facilitator.
 Louis proposed, researched, and will lead the Adventure Cycling Puerto Rico tour.
 Previously he led tours for Adventure Cycling in Colorado and New England.
 He dreams of riding through Europe and loves almond butter and fruit jam sandwiches as his favorite on-the-road snack.
 Why does he love leading tours?
 It feeds his soul to watch other’s experiences on a bicycle.

 Beth Ann Hinnant resides in Staunton, Virginia.
 A retired computer programmer, she has staffed our Ragin' Cajun, Southern Charm, and Texas Hill Country tours and is about to co-lead the Atlantic Coast van tour.
 Her favorite tour so far was riding the Southern Tier Route self-contained.
 Meeting incredible people and exploring small-town America made the trip for Beth Ann.
 Europe is at the top of her list for a bike tour dream.
 She is extremely excited to interact with like-minded people and share knowledge she has gained with her many years of touring.
 Her favorite snack includes Fritos, nuts, and anything chocolate.
-Her sense of humor shines through, with sarcasm and deadpan humor being a speciality.
+Her sense of humor shines through, with sarcasm and deadpan humor being a specialty.
 Beth Ann-isms are created on a regular basis, and she likes people to know “Biking is my life, and I love to tour and will ride just about anywhere!”